También disponible en/also available in: Español

 First of all, it’s important to point out that Engine Prime is not an upgrade to Engine.
 Engine will still continue to support the Denon DJ MCX8000, while Engine Prime has been written from the ground up to support their professional Engine line of gear.

 Engine Prime is what Rekordbox is to Pioneer DJ: a music management software that allows preparing tracks (add beat grids, cue points, loops…), export them to USB and use them with media players.
-The big difference with Rekordbox is that Rekordbox features a DJ software module, Rekordbox DJ, that sits on top of the Rekordbox DJ library.
+The big difference with Rekordbox is that Rekordbox features a DJ software module, Rekordbox DJ, that sits on top of the Rekordbox library.
 Engine Prime has no DJ software functionality, it is strictly meant to prepare and export music.

 - Easily read and import existing Serato and iTunes databases